aehrc/smart-forms/services/extract-express/README.md

 If you are planning to deploy this as a microservice on your EHR server, it is required for your EHR server to have a StructureMap $transform operation defined.

-If EHR_SERVER_URL is left empty, the service will use the request endpoint as the EHR server URL. i.e. Deploying this service on http://localhost:3003 will result in a call to http://localhost:3003/StructureMap/$transform during execution of the $extract operation.
+If EHR_SERVER_URL is left empty, the service will use the request endpoint as the EHR server URL. i.e. Deploying this service on http://localhost:3003/fhir will result in a call to http://localhost:3003/fhir/StructureMap/$transform during execution of the $extract operation.

 If your EHR server does not have a StructureMap $transform operation defined, you can set EHR_SERVER_URL to https://proxy.smartforms.io/fhir/StructureMap/$transform.

 Note: The $transform service on https://proxy.smartforms.io/fhir only performs processing - it does not persist any data.
-The service might not be up indefinitely, given its a POC.

 ## Docker Usage
-Run `docker run -p 3003:3003 aehrc/smart-forms-extract` for local usage.
+Run `docker run -p 3003:3003 aehrc/smart-forms-extract`.

 You can use `docker run -p 3003:3003 -e EHR_SERVER_URL=https://proxy.smartforms.io/fhir aehrc/smart-forms-extract` to use the POC $transform operation.